 The slides for the presentation are here (Acrobat (PDF) 2.6MB Oct10 15).

 An audio recording of this teleconference call is here (MP3 Audio 20.5MB Oct14 15).

 October 6, 2015: Followup discussion on National Environmental Education Foundation report on Environmental Literacy.

 We had a great conversation on Sept 29th examining the overlap of Climate and Environmental Literacy, thinking about how we can work together, and about what would be useful to build from the NEEF Report to support Climate Literacy.
-This week's discussion will focus on examining who beyond the usual audiences should we think about with respect to climate change education.
-We will draw from chapters 8 and 9 from the NEEF report and from Vicki Arthur's summary of the climate change related content of the NEEF report.
-Opportunities might be to develop an addendum to the NEEF report focused on climate and energy literacy and providing input to the writing of the next National Climate Assessment.
+This week's discussion will focus on examining who beyond the usual audiences should we think about concerning climate change education.
+We will draw from chapters 8 and 9 of the NEEF report and Vicki Arthur's summary of the climate change-related content of the NEEF report.
+Opportunities might be to develop an addendum to the NEEF report focused on climate and energy literacy and provide input to the writing of the next National Climate Assessment.

 Patrick Deavy and Sara Espinoza from the National Environmental Education Foundation (NEEF) will be joining us for this conversation.

 Vicki Arthur's summary (Microsoft Word 2007 (.docx) 20kB Sep28 15) of the climate-related elements of the NEEF report.